rithick10/Ex.No-2-b-Font-Size/README.md

  ```
 /*
 Program to Develop an application that uses Font Size using Android Studio .
-Developed by: Charudharsshini K
+Developed by:  Rithick S
-RegisterNumber: 212221220008
+RegisterNumber: 212221220043
 */
 ```
 ## activity_main.xml: